frouo/next-markdown/README.md

 That's it 🎉

+## Support Dynamic Routes

-As a result, the following nextjs project will result into creating the following pages:
+After adding `[...nextmd].jsx` in your project, the following project structure will result into creating the following pages:

 ```
 pages/